rajasoun/otel-adot-xray-k3d-spike/README.md

         scripts/wrapper.sh run delete_aws_credentials_from_cluster
         ```

-3. Bootstrap the Cluster: Apply the bootstrap resources to the local Kubernetes cluster using the command `kubectl apply -k bootstrap`.
+3. Bootstrap the Cluster: Apply the bootstrap resources to the local Kubernetes cluster using the command `kubectl apply -k bootstrap/k8s`.

-4. Retrieve Pod and Container Information: Run the command `bootstrap/debug.sh default` to obtain information about the pods, containers, and their associated ports.
+4. Retrieve Pod and Container Information: Run the command `bootstrap/k8s/debug.sh default` to obtain information about the pods, containers, and their associated ports.

 5. Build, Push, and Deploy the hello-service: Navigate to the `cd hello-service` directory and execute the following commands sequentially:
    - `.ci-cd/build.sh` to build the hello-service container image.